yasulab/simple_comment_viewer/README.md

 # Simple Comment Viewer

-This is a ruby script that reads comming comments from [ScreenX TV](http://screenx.tv)
+This is a ruby script that simply reads comming comments from [ScreenX TV](http://screenx.tv).

 ## How to run